wandb/docs/docs/guides/launch/setup_launch_docker.md

 ---

 # Set up Docker
-The following sections outline the steps required to set up and run jobs in Docker with W&B Launch.
+The following sections outline how to configure a launch queue and agent to execute jobs in Docker.

 ## Configure a queue for Docker